pallets-eco/flask-security/docs/two_factor_configurations.rst

 +++++++++++++++++++++++++++++++++++
 The decision whether to require a second factor after primary authentication is made in :py:meth:`.UserMixin.check_tf_required`.
-The default implementation returns True if :py:data:`SECURITY_TWO_FACTOR_REQUIRED` is set OR the user has a two-factor method already setup AND and recent two-factor authentication isn't 'valid' (see above).
+The default implementation returns True if :py:data:`SECURITY_TWO_FACTOR_REQUIRED` is set OR the user has a two-factor method already setup AND recent two-factor authentication isn't 'valid' (see above).

 This method can be overridden in the applications User class.
 A common use case might be to require two-factor for any user with the 'admin' role.